robertabenincasa/project_Lorenz/README.md

 \end{equation}
 $$

 For set B, the 2 trajectories relaxes to a single one after a brief oscillating transient and their difference tends to zero accordingly.
-Moreover, the transient time is the same regardless of the imposed perturbation, while the amplitudes of the oscillations vary accordingly to the magnitude of $\epsilon$.
 Instead, for set A of parameters, the 2 trajectories suddenly distance each other after a transient in which they coincide and start oscillating independently in a chaotic manner and so does their difference.
 The RMSE increases in an exponential manner and saturates at the size a of the attractor.
 That means that the RMSE, i.e. the distance between the 2 trajectories, cannot be greater than the dimension of the attractor itself, since they are confined to it.
-That is consistent with expectations since, in a chaotic system, the distance between the two trajectories $\delta$(t) grows as $\delta(t)\sim\delta_{0}\exp{\lambda t}$, where $\lambda$ is the maximum Lyapunov exponent (approximately 0.9 for the Lorenz system), so the predictability time $t\sim\frac{1}{\lambda}ln(\frac{a}{\delta_{0}}$ is supposed to decrease with increasing initial distance.
-The predictability time is here arbitrarly defined as the time at which the RMSE became greater than 0.5.
+Moreover, in a chaotic system, the distance between the two trajectories $\delta$(t) grows as $\delta(t)\sim\delta_{0}\exp{\lambda t}$, where $\lambda$ is the maximum Lyapunov exponent (approximately 0.9 for the Lorenz system), so the predictability time $t\sim\frac{1}{\lambda}ln(\frac{a}{\delta_{0}}$ is supposed to decrease with increasing initial distance.
+The predictability time is here arbitrarly defined as the time at which the RMSE became greater than 0.5 and is related to the sensitiveness to initial conditions typical of chaotic systems.

 ## The code
 Four different scripts are used in order to perform all the tasks previously described.